• Home

 Without an irrigation system on the north side of the entrance driveway, the Montezuma cypress and tulip magnolia trees have grown very slowly in tough conditions.
 In 2008 hurricane Ike toppled many trees on the OFE campus, including a big pine near the cypress tree.
 About half of the cypress tree was broken off and the remainder bent over.
 The OFE Growers were able to trim and tie it back to a vertical position.
 That Montezuma cypress is a true survivor!

 In 2006 the Growers suggested that new 5th grade trees be planted on the west side of the school’s main entrance and that they be oak trees to replace oaks that had died over the years.
 The decision was made to buy larger trees that would have a better chance of survival and to have 5th graders earn the money for purchase of the tree, fertilizer, compost, and a memorial plaque.
-Beginning in 2014, tree planting continued along the driveway to the kindergarten on the west side of the school.
-The northwest lawn area had been fully populated with oaks.
+Beginning in 2014, with the northwest lawn area fully populated with oaks, tree planting continued along the driveway to the kindergarten on the west side of the school.
 In 2017 a decision was taken to install an irrigation system and to begin planting trees between the runners' track and children's playground area.

-Each 5th grader contributes to the tree planting by earning a small sum of money for its purchase.
-A celebration is held along with the planting on Arbor Day.
-Several students are chosen to dedicate and formally give the tree to the school.
-Students work in teams to transport the tree to the site, dig the hole, place the tree, add amendments, water the tree, fill the hole, and mulch the tree with pine needles.
-A dessert party is held for each class with 100 per cent student participation in the purchase of the tree.
-Finally, a time capsule with student memorabilia is buried near the tree’s memorial plaque.
+Fifth graders contributed to the tree planting by earning a small sum of money for its purchase.
+A celebration was held along with the planting on Arbor Day.
+Several students were chosen to dedicate and formally give the tree to the school.
+Students worked in teams to transport the tree to the site, dig the hole, place the tree, add amendments, water the tree, fill the hole, and mulch the tree with pine needles.
+A dessert party was held for each class with 100 per cent student participation in the purchase of the tree.
+Finally, a time capsule with student memorabilia was buried near the tree’s memorial plaque.
 This time capsule will be dug up and its contents viewed when the students are seniors in high school and return to Oak Forest Elementary for a reunion.
+In 2023, a decision to change from Arbor Day planting to Arbor Day adoption was arrived at due to the lack of space to continue planting trees.
+A ceremony involving all the 5th grade students is held as they add their plaque and time capsule to an existing tree that had been planted by an earlier 5th grade class.

 Since 2004, the school's 5th graders have planted more than a dozen trees showcasing 11 species of oaks.
 Each tree is identified with a plaque bearing the tree's common and scientific names and the 5th graders' graduation year.
 Each tree with it's plaque has become a great reference source for the community.
 Everyone can see how each species looks and thrives in the Lake Houston area.